Linos1391/Linos1391/README.md

 - Contact by: linos.coding@gmail.com

 ### 🌟 Interest Field:
-- I love AI, especially Text generation and Computer vision.
-Hope that I can build an app for them in the future.
-(I will recreate Jarvis)
+- I love AI, especially Text generation and Computer vision...
+And sometimes I feel AGI is going too far.
 - Create a device that connects humans.

 ### 💻 Languages and Tools: